The Blob (film series): Events

-A yearly event called Blobfest is held in Phoenixville, Pennsylvania at the Colonial Theatre, since 1999 as scenes for the film were filmed there, as well as surrounding cities and at the theater.
-The events celebrate the town's portrayal and appearance in The Blob films, and include: 1950s live music, skit performances,cosplaying by attendees encouraged to dress as characters from the films as well as in the style of the time period, food and drink vendors, souvenir memorabilia, and a reenactment of the "run out" scene featured in the film.
+Since 1999, a yearly event called Blobfest has been held in Phoenixville, Pennsylvania at the Colonial Theatre as scenes for the film were filmed there, as well as surrounding cities and at the theater.
+The events celebrate the town's portrayal and appearance in The Blob films, and include: 1950s live music, skit performances, cosplaying by attendees encouraged to dress as characters from the films as well as in the style of the time period, food and drink vendors, souvenir memorabilia, and a reenactment of the "run out" scene featured in the film.

 Legacy

 Analysis

 In 1997, film historians named Kim R. Holston and Tom Winchester were quoted as noting that The Blob (1958) was a "very famous piece of pop culture is a model of a decent movie on a small budget".

 Additionally, the film is recognized by American Film Institute in the following lists: